Frequently asked questions

 Are these real bones/is this real leather?

-Everything created is made with nature as best as possible!
+Everything created is made with nature as best as possible.
 You will never find faux leather or fake bones here.
-My mission is to "create from the earth, to return back to dust", utilizing what our planet offers us.
+Our mission is to "create from the earth, to return back to dust", utilizing what our planet offers us.

 Where do you get your materials?

-Ethical practice is at the forefront of my mission, so I have always been transparent with where I source.
-The specimens come from natural death, often sourced from reputable breeders, park rangers, animal rehabbers, pets, zoos and are even roadkill/scavenged.
+Ethical practice is at the forefront of our mission, so we have always been transparent with where we source.
+The bone specimens come from natural death, often sourced from reputable breeders, park rangers, animal rehabbers, pets, zoos and are even roadkill/scavenged.
 For antlers, deer shed them naturally, so they are simply gathered from the earth.

-In cases such as leather, materials are recycled from industries that would otherwise waste the materials.
+In cases such as leather, materials are recycled or utilized from industries that would otherwise waste the materials.

 Sustainability and Impact?

-I use biodegradable materials, from nature, to dissolve back into it; recyclable materials such as metal, are able to be reused almost indefinitely without degradation.
-Animals are never raised or harmed for the purpose of art, only natural death.
-I only work with people who support responsible preservation of wildlife, their habitats and the environment we share.
+We actively work to use biodegradable materials, from nature, to dissolve back into it; recyclable materials such as metal, are able to be reused almost indefinitely without degradation.
+Animals for our bones are never raised or harmed for the purpose of art, only natural death.
+We actively work with people who support responsible preservation of wildlife, their habitats and the environment we share.

 Where do your insects come from?

-Some bugs are found, collected over the years from various places I have gone.
+Some bugs are found, collected over the years from various places we have gone.
 If there is a story behind your particular bug, a card will come with information detailing where it was found!
-Otherwise, insects used come from the wonderful people over atThe Butterfly Company,a local Chicago group that practices ethics and sustainability in line with my own values.
-Occasionally, I will be gifted found critters as well (post death).
-All insects are spread in house by me.
+Otherwise, insects used come from the wonderful people over atThe Butterfly Company, a local Chicago group that practices ethics and sustainability in line with my own values.
+Occasionally, we will be gifted found critters as well (post death).
+All insects are spread in house by our lead designer.

 Do you ship outside of the US?